 - Performed by the Douglas Anderson School of the Arts Wind Symphony at the 2016 Midwest Clinic

-the McFarland High School 9th Grade Concert Band, McFarland, Wisconsin (Joseph Hartson, Director)
+May 7, 2014, by the McFarland High School 9th Grade Concert Band, Joseph Hartson, conductor